marcellkiss/angular-web-component-example/README.md

 Playground app will run on `port 4200` and wc-app will run on `port 4210`.

-Note: main-app has be manually refreshed in the browser if a change was made to wc-app.
+Note: main-app has to be manually refreshed in the browser if a change is made to wc-app.

 ## Useful links